sychus/chatgpt-github-actions/README.md

 # Code Review with ChatGPT

 This project aims to automate code review using the ChatGPT language model.
-It integrates  with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT for an explanation.
+It integrates  with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT.

 # Setup